Sandeep10parmar/hiring-engineers/answers.md

   ### Bonus Question 2

+  What is the Anomaly graph displaying?

+  Timeseries graph of metric mysql connections over a 24 hr window for host precise 64.
+The actual throughput is in purple; the gray band shows the anomaly detection algorithm's predicted range based on data from prior days.
+Red shows values the metric was not in expected range.

 # 4. Monitoring Data

 This section was mainly around communication and collaboration capabilities that Datadog provides.
 Taking snapshot and tagging other users to share is a great feature plus integration with collaboration platform such as slack is a big plus.
 I was amazed how smoothly all these functions work.